 In Heidelberg and Leuven, I studied for a Bachelor’s degree in Political Science and Public Law.
 By the time I graduated, I had been involved in politics for ten years.
 Facing the decision to enter politics full time, I decided to do a postgraduate degree in International Studies instead.
 For my Master’s my path led me first to Oslo, then to Stellenbosch in South Africa.
 This time of my life was very formative – both personally and in terms of my political thought.

 After my PhD, I worked as a Postdoctoral Research Fellow in the ERC-funded African Governance and Space (AFRIGOS) project in the Centre of African Studies at the University of Edinburgh.
-In October 2022, I joined the Chair for International Relations at the University of Freiburg as a lecturer.
+In October 2021, I joined the Chair for International Relations at the University of Freiburg as a lecturer.
 I am also a Research Fellow in the Centre for International and Comparative Politics at Stellenbosch University.
-I have taught courses on Global Political Economy as well as on the International Relations of Africa.
+I have taught courses on Global Political Economy, the political economy of the Global South as well as on International Relations and African international relations.

 My personal interests include kind people, good food, travelling, reggae and yoga.